RACV Logo

 Day 3: Selcuk

 Drive to Selcuk and stop along the way in Troy, where history and mythology sit side by side.
-Your leader will take you around the ancient city walls – there will be time for a photo op with a replica Trojan horse.
+Your leader will take you around the ancient city walls – there’ll be time for a photo op with a replica Trojan horse, too.
 Learn how the site has confounded historians and archaeologists, then continue to Selcuk.
-Once you’ve checked into your accommodation, join your leader for an orientation walk around this sprawling town at the base of the ancient Ayasoluk Hill fortress.
-You’ll visit the last remaining column of the Temple of Artemis, and the ancient aqueducts.
+When you’ve checked into your accommodation, join your leader for an orientation walk around this sprawling town at the base of the ancient Ayasoluk Hill fortress, then visit the last remaining column of the Temple of Artemis and the ancient aqueducts.

 Day 4: Selcuk

 Today, visit one of the best-preserved classical cities in the eastern Mediterranean and arguably the greatest Greco-Roman site in the world – Ephesus.
-Learn from your leader what life here was like as you tour the ancient theatre, stroll the marble streets once walked by Cleopatra and Mark Antony and marvel at the gymnasium, baths and restored Library of Celsus.
-Later, drive past apple and peach orchards to the quaint village of Sirince, where charming, red-roofed houses clamber up the hillside.
+Learn what life here was like as you tour the ancient theatre, gymnasium, baths and restored Library of Celsus, and stroll the marble streets once walked by Cleopatra and Mark Antony.
+Later, drive past apple and peach orchards to the village of Sirince, where red-roofed houses clamber up the hillside.
 Drop by a local wine house where you’ll taste locally produced fruit wines.
 Try a sip of kiwi, pear, peach, quince or all the above.
 Next, you’ll meet a local chef for a Turkish cooking class, using olive oil grown and made on-site and herbs and vegetables picked fresh from the garden.
 Learn how to make a range of small Turkish meze dishes using seasonal ingredients.
 Enjoy the fruits of your labour with an evening dinner of the mouth-watering meze plates you’ve made together.

 Day 5: Pamukkale

-After breakfast this morning, travel to the town of Pamukkale.
+After breakfast, travel to the town of Pamukkale.
 Named after its incredible travertine terraces, Pamukkale means ‘cotton castle.’
-This spectacular natural phenomenon was created by deposits from thermal waters that cascaded down the mountainside over hundreds of years, forming a collection of pools and terraces.
+This magical and spectacular natural phenomenon was created by deposits from thermal waters that cascaded down the mountainside over hundreds of years, forming a collection of pools and terraces.
 As the water overflows, dazzling cream-coloured stalactites are formed that, from afar, resemble cotton or snow.
-The pools are filled with waters that many believe have healing properties for circulation and the digestive system.
+The pools are filled with water that many believe has healing properties for circulation and the digestive system.
 Head up to the ruins of Hierapolis – an important Roman bath centre founded by the King of Pergamon in 190 BC, where your leader will bring history to life and guide you through an ancient temple, holy area, monumental fountain, bath, basilica, necropolis and an impressive theatre.
 You then have the evening free to spend how you wish.

 Day 6: Kas